 No job or lifestyle is perfect.
 Every good has its bad and digital nomad life is no exception here.

 First of all, being a digital nomad is hard work.
 There’s no one to guide the way and help you along.
-You need to figure out paperwork, visas, new languages, and international business on your own.
+You need to figure out paperwork, visas, health insurance, new languages, and international business on your own.

 Another possible disadvantage is motivation.
 To be your own boss or run your own business, you need an enormous amount of self-motivation.
 People who prefer to be told what to do and when to do it may run into trouble here.